redhat-openstack/website/source/uncategorized/hangouts.html.md

 ## Upcoming Hangouts

-March 27th, 10am EST, Flavio Percoco will be presenting on [Marconi](https://wiki.openstack.org/wiki/Marconi).
-This presentation will be streamed live at <https://plus.google.com/events/ckjhm8rggnqvrnspftna845kubk> and available to watch there afterwards.
-Questions and comments can be discussed on the #rdo-hangout channel on irc.freenode.net

 In April we will hear from the Heat team.
+Watch this page, or [Twitter](http://twitter.com/rdocommunity) for details as they become available.

 ## Past Hangouts